haibang97/clothes-rental/README.md

     5) the person whose computer is used to run the services can verify that the services are working by checking his swagger UI/ database
     6) do drop zuolin a telegram message at @zuolin for the apigee part for testing and verification purposes

     Additional Notes:
         - our Facebook API is likely no longer working, as we have "violated facebook's user policy" in some way, and they have taken down our Facebook login API since the presentation

         - to verify that the stripe API is working, we need bang's stripe testing account. feel free to drop bang a telegram message at @bangbaangbaaang to access his stripe testing account

+        - our onemap API automatically fills in the address when the user keys in a postal code
+            - to make this work, press tab after filling in your postal code (the API call is triggered by an "onblur" event (the user leaves the field))